haoqili/Android_DIPLOMA_CAMERA/experiment6_may12_indoors/results_README.md

         * Take black pics, and get all pictures
         * Take black pics, and get all pictures

+    * Anirudh had some bad gets, but when he tried again, they worked.
+Maybe that phone was going through a barnacle app breakup, or the wifi was not good.

 Run 4

     * 4G